 He lived in Santa Barbara, where services for folks with ALS are virtually nonexistent.
 Since I am familiar with the kinds of services provided by the Evergreen Chapter of the ALS Association, the dearth of services in one of the nation’s wealthiest regions was quite an eye-opener.
 If you’re going to get ALS, do it in the Pacific Northwest.

-The ALS DoubleDay is a gorgeous two-day ride (you don’t have to ride both days) in Skagit County.
-This year’s route is slightly different than last year and starts at the Mt.
-Vernon High School.
+The ALS DoubleDay is a gorgeous two-day ride (you don’t have to ride both days) in Skagit County, and support is provided by Gregg’s Cycles.
 The Saturday ride is a ~43 mile loop in the farmlands west of I-5, with an optional ~10 mile loop.
 The Sunday ride is a ~40 mile loop in the rolling hills east of I-5 with an optional hilly loop.

-Last year’s ride was memorable in the amount of caring support provided by the organizers and volunteers.
-This ride was the longest many of the folks had ever done, and it was inspiring to see them step up and attempt this fairly long cycling weekend in honor of or in memory of loved ones.
-Last year’s ride was also memorable in the connections I made with ride organizer Stephen Burwell and his extended family (his dad died of ALS) and friends.
+What stands out most about this ride for me is the caring support provided by the organizers and volunteers.
+This ride is the longest many of the folks have ever done, and is inspiring to see them step up and attempt this fairly long cycling weekend in honor of or in memory of loved ones.